digisoc/automation-suite/README.md

 - [Google Forms to Discord](https://github.com/axieax/google-forms-to-discord)

-  - We use a [modified version](forms-to-discord/digisoc.js) of the [general script](https://github.com/axieax/google-forms-to-discord) I wrote to add additional functionality for automating generation of registration and attendance forms (with Google Sheets for analytics)
+  - We use a [modified version](forms-to-discord/digisoc.js) of my [general script](https://github.com/axieax/google-forms-to-discord) to add additional functionality for automating generation of registration and attendance forms (with Google Sheets for analytics)
+  - Updates to the general script should be merged into the modified script to ensure latest functionalities and bug fixes
   - **NOTE:** Please make sure to never commit secrets such as the Drive ID for the Google Drives folder, as well as the Discord Webhook URL

 - [DigiBot (Discord Bot)](src/digibot)